 Don’t Forget Your Backlinks

-The final ranking factor we’ll be talking about here is backlinks.
+The final ranking factor for the basics of SEO we’ll be talking about here is backlinks.
 Backlinks are links from someone else’s website to yours.

 Google generally assumes a site with a lot of backlinks is an authority on its topic.
 After all, if a lot of people are linking to you, surely that means your content is good (and generally accurate), right?